Council profiles

 Rachel Meller

 I came to Cambridge in 1974, to do research on hormones and behaviour.
-I then joined a communication consultancy, writing training materials, mainly for pharmaceutical companies.
+I then joined a communication consultancy, writing training materials,for pharmaceutical companies and other businesses.
 On retiring in 2015, I joined the U3AC, starting with a course on creative writing.
 In 2019 I helped run Focus Groups on members’ opinions of U3AC communication channels.
 My first book (a family memoir) was published in 2023, on which I gave a Wednesday Lecture.
-I really enjoy U3AC ballet classes, proving it’s never too late to learn something new!
+I really enjoy U3AC ballet classes, proving it’s never too late to learn something new! proving it’s never to late to gain new skills!
+My belief in the U3AC’s ability to help its members make new friendships as well as learn something new has led me to focus as a Trustee on the social benefits of joining the organisation.

 Jeremy Newton